jhlagado/working-with-custom-elements/hello.md

 [See a working version here.](https://codepen.io/jhlagado/pen/jvRbOY)

-This code imports two functions from the lit-html module: html and render.
+This code imports two functions from the lit-html module: `html` and `render`.
 The `html` function is used to “tag” its associated template literal and make it usable by the `render` function.
 The `render` function takes this literal uses it to replace the content of the DOM element specified as its second argument.